-On May 8, 2018, our board of directors, upon the recommendation of the compensation committee, approved the compensation arrangements for Mr. Sims in his role as interim Chief Executive Officer.
+From May 8, 2018, through March 13, 2019, Mr. Sims served as our non-employee interim Chief Executive Officer.
 In consideration of his service as interim Chief Executive Officer, Mr. Sims received a monthly retainer of \$33,333.33, which equated to an annual retainer of \$400,000.
-On May 8, 2018, Mr. Sims was also granted stock options to purchase 175,000 shares of our common stock, which will vest in equal quarterly installments over the two years following his commencement of service as interim Chief Executive Officer, subject to his continued service in that role or as a member of our board of directors on each vesting date.
-The stock options will also vest in full upon a change in control.
 Mr. Sims was also eligible to be awarded a discretionary bonus by our board of directors in connection with his service as interim Chief Executive Officer.